These days I came across Homebot, and at first, I didn’t know what it was all about.

 The “Bigger House” filter shows you where you could find more space for similar pricing via “Cheaper Buys,” where you can find more affordable housing options, and “Fastest Move,” where you can move the fastest.

-Once potential buyers start to get deeper into particular zip codes, the buyer’s monthly digest will be tailored to their saved preferences.
+Once potential buyers get deeper into particular zip codes, their monthly digest will be tailored to their saved preferences.

 This means they will get a comparison of every zip code that was their favorite one with metrics such as:

 - Whether it’s a sellers’ or buyers’ market